alexch/codelikethis/public/lessons/agile/planning.md

 **Title**: Sign Out

-**Body**: As a user, I want to sign out of the application, so that my other family members can't use my account
+**Body**: As a logged-in user at home, I want to sign out of the application, so that my other family members can't use my account

 **Acceptance Criteria**:

 ```
-Given I am signed in as a normal user
+Given I am signed in as a normal (non-admin) user
 When I look at the nav bar
 Then I see the "Sign Out" button